Purdue-ISL/Flexile/README.md

 1. Beta: target availability
 2. Total number of traffic matrices in the traffic matrix file
 3. The index of traffic matrix to be used
-4. File paths of capacity file, traffic matrix file, tunnel file, scenario files for designing and post anlaysis.
+4. File paths of capacity file, traffic matrix file, tunnel file and scenario file.

 For example in ./_config/toy_config.yaml: